 - a.
 Externally sponsored studies - Protocol exceptions for externally sponsored studies will not be implemented without prior sponsor approval.
 The PI should contact the study sponsor to request that an exception be made. - ii.
 If the sponsor grants the exception, the CRC will document the decision of the sponsor for the exception in writing and file in the subject's chart. - b.
 The CRC will notify the regulatory coordinator of the exception with the following information: - i.
-Patient # - ii.
-What the exception is and the rationale - iii.
-Expected visit date - iv.
+Completed Protocol Exception email (see Attachment F for template) - ii.
 Documentation from sponsor approving exception, if applicable - c.
 The regulatory coordinator will submit the exception request to the IRB of record. - d.
 If the exception is being reviewed by the UIC IRB and approval is needed within a week, once the PI has submitted the exception to OPRS, the regulatory coordinator will: - i.
-Contact the director of the study's assigned IRB - ii.
-Once receipt of the exception request has been verbally confirmed by the IRB director, the regulatory coordinator will wait 24 hours prior to the expected visit date - iii.
+Contact the OPRS via uicirb@uic.edu - ii.
+Once receipt of the exception request has been confirmed by an IRB coordinator, the regulatory coordinator will wait 24 hours prior to the expected visit date - iii.
 If no IRB approval, the regulatory coordinator will re-contact the IRB.